hindman/optopus/README.md

 Finally, it should be noted that all of the library's behaviors will be configurable via the API, including the grammar -- not merely to satisfy traditionalists, but because, at least for simpler use cases, configuring the parser's grammar via the API also works well.
-Note also that even the the API configuration can leverage as much or little of the grammar syntax as desired.
+Note also that even the API configuration can leverage as much or little of the grammar syntax as desired.
 To illustrate, the following configurations achieve the same thing: an optional `--dim` having an alias and taking 2 to 3 parameters.
-I suspect that many developers will prefer the efficiency and intuitivess of the syntax, but that opinion is not enforced by the library.
+I suspect that many developers will prefer the efficiency and intuitiveness of the syntax, but that opinion is not enforced by the library.
 Users can freely operate at any point they prefer along the text-to-API spectrum.